The Apostle Paul had been taken prisoner by the Roman authorities,

 Many friendships have been ruined and many relationships have been

-strained just because someone could not go to another and say, “I am sorry
+strained just because someone could not go to another and say, I am sorry

 about yesterday.
 I said what I should not have said.
 I apologize.
 I hope you

-will forgive me.”
+will forgive me.
 The normal Christian life would mean that you would apologize

 like this whenever necessary.
 If you are a true Christian, you have had to say

 such things to the Lord.
-Certainly you can say them to another human being.
+Certainly you can say them to

-another.
-In the sermon on the Mount not only did Jesus make it clear that this
+confessions to one another.
+In the sermon on the Mount not only did Jesus make

-confessing to one another and forgiving of one another was important, but also
+it clear that this confessing to one another and forgiving of one another was

-forgiveness that we receive from Him.
+Lord and the forgiveness that we receive from Him.

 Jesus was talking about the other side of the equation: the fact